geometryjs/geometry.js/CONTRIBUTING.md

-Before you contribute, you should now, how the structure of the library works and follow it.
+Before you contribute, you should know, how the structure of the library works and follow it.